- Written by Dr.Mehmet Demircioglu

 Overharvesting can be emotionally painful because it affects the part of the scalp the patient did not expect to worry about.
 A patient may look at the recipient area and think the result is acceptable, but still feel regret because the back and sides no longer look as strong as before.

-This is why donor management must be conservative in the proper sense.
+Donor management must be conservative in the proper sense.
 Conservative does not mean weak.
 It means intelligent.
 It means using enough grafts to create visible improvement while still protecting future choices.

 The crown is another important part of this discussion.